20 Reasons Why You Definitely Should Visit Egypt In 2020

 3. Our world-famous museums.

-The Grand Egyptian Museum (also known as the Giza Museum) will be opening its doors in 2020, and will be the biggest archaeological museum in the world.
+The Grand Egyptian Museum unfortunately will be opening its doors in 2021 instead of 2020 as planned due to Covid-19 (ugh).
+When opened, it'll be the biggest archaeological museum in the world.
 It’ll also be home to the full Tutankhamun collection, with pieces on public display for the first time ever.

-And if that wasn't enough, you can also check out our other world-famous museums, like Cairo Museum in Midan Tahrir -- the museum’s collections exceed over 120,000 pieces, from the pre-historic era to the Roman-Greco period.
+But don't let the delay get you down -- you can check out our other world-famous museums, like Cairo Museum in Midan Tahrir -- the museum’s collections exceed over 120,000 pieces, from the pre-historic era to the Roman-Greco period.
 There's also Karnak Temple in Luxor, which is considered the biggest open-air museum in the world.

 4. Natural treatments and climatic physiotherapy.